How to get around in Mallorca

 If your plan is to spend 4 days visiting Mallorca, I think the best option is to base yourself in one place.
 Doing so will make day trips from your accommodation to the rest of the island very easy.
 I think it is more comfortable to do it this way because, once you enter your hotel, you will no longer have to worry about booking a hotel: checking in and out, moving luggage, waiting times, etc.

 If you prefer, it is also a good idea to plan a route which does require you to change hotels.
+To do this, you should know which are the best areas to stay in Mallorca.
 You can find hotels in every corner of the island, so you won’t have any problems in that regard.
 Also, by not having to return to the same hotel every day, you may save some time.

 1. Staying in Palma de Mallorca and surroundings